RogueRocketeer/RocketPy/docs/user/environment/2-earth-models/topography.rst

 Set the topographic profile
 ---------------------------

-Now we finally set our topography
+Now we set our topography

 .. jupyter-execute::